5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 >
 > You can use the Python Script [**SSDTTime**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/01_Adding_missing_Devices_and_enabling_Features/_SSDTTime) to generate a lot of relevant SSDT hotfixes automatically.

-#### Functional SSDTs
+### Functional SSDTs
 Listed below are SSDTs which add or enable devices and features in macOS.
+Use the listed search terms to find the device in your system's `DSDT`.
+If there's no search term listed, further analysis of the `DSDT` is required to apply the hotpatch.
+Read the description of a hotpatch first to find out if you really need it and how to apply it correctly.

 |SSDT|Description|Search term(s) in DSDT
 |:----:|-------------|:-------------------:|